3Dan3/purrr_functional_programming/NPS_case/NPS_case.md

 )
 ```

-For each visit type, we create a dataframe with predicted \# for each year/region
+For each visit type, we create a dataframe with predicted data for each year/region

-`se.fit = TRUE`
+we set `se.fit = TRUE` so that stadard errors are returned

 ``` r
 pred_list <-